streamABC/api-player/README.md

 Ver.
 1.0.0 12-07-2017

-streamABC offers two open JavaScript player SDKs to interact with our player related API.
+streamABC offers two open Javascript player SDKs to interact with our player related APIs.

 * `sABC.Playerservices` - methods for metadata and other meta information for listeners, channels and stations
 * `sABC.Radio` - methods to implement a web player that can control skips for Radioplayer or stand-alone players